DevsHero/dynamic-agent/README.md

     ```
     **Note on Webhook Authentication:** The `/api/reload-prompts` webhook endpoint for reloading prompts is currently unauthenticated.
 Ensure appropriate network security if exposing this endpoint publicly.

 3.  **Send Messages:** Send user queries as messages over the WebSocket connection.
-The expected format is typically a simple text message or a JSON structure depending on the client implementation (e.g., `{"type": "message", "payload": "Tell me about your experience."}`).
+The expected format is typically a simple text message or a JSON structure depending on the client implementation (e.g., `{"type": "chat", "content": "Tell me about your experience."}`).

 4.  **Receive Responses:** The agent will process the message, potentially performing RAG and LLM calls, and send the response back over the same WebSocket connection.
+Responses may include GitHub Flavored Markdown for rich text rendering.

 ## Contributing